 Tax fraud is the intentional wrongdoing on a taxpayer’s part, with the specific purpose of evading taxes owed.
 Tax fraud requires:

 Statute of Limitations for Tax Fraud: An Overview

 The federal tax statute of limitations describes the time the IRS has to file charges against you if you are suspected of tax fraud.
 In most cases, the IRS can audit your tax returns up to three years after you file them, which means the tax return statute of limitations is three years.
 However, if the IRS discovers that you omitted more than 25 percent of your income on your tax return, the federal tax fraud statute of limitations becomes six years.

 Once you know the basics, it’s time to contact The Law Offices of Kretzer and Volberding P.C. for legal advice on your case.

-Whether you are being accused of tax fraud or tax evasion, it’s important to know a few facts, such as how long the IRS statute of limitations lasts.
+Whether you are being accused of tax fraud or tax evasion, it’s essential to know a few facts.
+For instance, how long does the IRS statute of limitations last?
 Once you know the tax fraud or tax evasion statute of limitations, you should contact a tax fraud lawyer who can start working on your case as soon as possible.